LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"As programmers we work with languages and machines that are designed to fit our mental models of the world, and we expect them to come equipped with features that make it easy to translate our ideas into implementations.
 These human-centered designs are motivated by convenience rather than necessity"* - page 182

-*"[...] hard theoretical constraints: certain problems just can’t be solved by any computer, no matter how fast and efficient it is."* - page 182
+*"[...] hard theoretical constraints: certain problems just can't be solved by any computer, no matter how fast and efficient it is."* - page 182

 Chruch numerals: